michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 Incredibly, I've so far met two people who also have retinitis pigmentosa.
 I met one at my gym and another on LinkedIn.
 We instantly became friends.
 They're worse-off than I am.
 One has basically no field of vision remaining.
 The other has a little left, but he's managed to have a great life anyway.
 I'll be where they are in probably one to three years, but we can't know for sure.

 I use a "stick" (cane) sometimes but generally don't.
 I avoid using it.
 I don't want people to treat me differently.
-More precisely, I don't want to deal with judging glares from people when they see me put the cane away because I only need it in certain situations.
+Specifically, I don't want judging glares when people see me put the stick away because I only need it in certain situations.
 You know how people can be.

 The percentage of blind people who can't see anything at all is actually not as high as you may expect.
 It's like [18%](https://blind.iowa.gov/resources-and-publications/misconceptions-about-blindness) of the total visually disabled community.
 The point of wearing sunglasses everywhere is roughly two-fold: give the eyes a break and implicitly signal that your eyes are cooked so there's no guesswork.
 If you've ever awkwardly stared at somebody with a stick and sunglasses, they probably saw you staring.

 The current state of my condition places me in the category of "invisibly disabled", which brings a unique class of uncomfortable experiences.